 Pasta with eggplant and swordfish is a first dish that reminds the fragrances and flavors of Sicily, a magnificent land where there are the finest ingredients and fresh fish.

 Pasta with eggplant and swordfish is a very hearty dish, nutritious and complete.
 For this reason, it can be considered a single course.

 Eggplant and swordfish are classic ingredients of Sicilian cuisine.
 You can use penne or sedanini pasta.
-I used Paccheri, a typical pasta of the Neapolitan tradition that are perfect for this recipe.
+We used Paccheri, a typical pasta of the Neapolitan tradition, that are perfect for this recipe.

 Do You know Paccheri Pasta?